eosnewyork/EOSEasyContract/README.md

 Allows EOS developers to get started writing smart contracts in minutes, not hours.

-EOS Smart Contracts are written in C++, and configuring a development environment to compile those smart contracts can be time consuming.
+EOS Smart Contracts are written in C++, and configuring a development environment to compile those smart contracts can be time consuming and much of the tooling simply is not available for windows developers.

 EOS Easy contract allows you to create a smart contract without having to compule any software and does not require knowlege of the complex ecosystem that EOS uses to build it's contracts.